-The history of the museum, inaugurated in 1927, links its name to the founder of the Gallery - Baron Giorgio Franchetti (Turin 1865 - Venice 1922) - who after years of passionate commitment as patron and collector, donated the building itself, purchased and restored by him, and the original nucleus of the art collections housed in it, to the Italian State in 1916.
+The history of the museum, inaugurated in 1927, links its name to the founder of the Gallery - Baron Giorgio Franchetti (Turin 1865 - Venice 1922) - who, after years of passionate commitment as patron and collector, donated the Gothic building itself, purchased and restored by him, and the original nucleus of the art collections housed in it, to the Italian State in 1916, so that a public museum could be created.

-The prestigious palace - which had been tampered with several times over the course of the centuries after successive disposals as early as the Renaissance period - had in fact been taken over, now dilapidated, by Baron Franchetti in 1894, with the intention of restoring Ca' d'Oro to its former glory and making it the ideal treasure chest for his art collections, including period furnishings, tapestries, paintings, sculptures and small bronzes.
+The prestigious palace - which had been tampered with several times over the course of the centuries after alienations that had already taken place since the Renaissance period - had in fact been taken over, now dilapidated, by Baron Franchetti in 1894, with the intention of restoring Ca' d'Oro to its former glory and making it the ideal treasure chest for his art collections, including period furnishings, tapestries, paintings, sculptures and small bronzes.

 The State itself contributed to the formation of the museum's collections, adding to the nucleus of the Franchetti donation an important section of Renaissance bronzes and sculptures from the Veneto area, which includes bronzes and marble reliefs from suppressed or demolished Venetian ecclesiastical complexes and other state-owned works that completed the picture gallery.